Working with Your Care Team

 May I request what type of anesthesia I receive?

 Yes, in certain situations.
 Some operations can be performed using different anesthetic procedures.
-Your anesthesiologist, after reviewing your individual situation, will discuss any available options with you.
-If there is more than one type of anesthetic procedure available, your preference should be discussed with your anesthesiologist in order for the most appropriate anesthetic plan to be made.
+Your anesthesia provider, after reviewing your individual situation, will discuss any available options with you.
+If there is more than one type of anesthetic procedure available, your preference should be discussed with your anesthesia provider in order for the most appropriate anesthetic plan to be made.

 What are the complications and risks of anesthesia?

 All operations and all anesthesia have some small risks, and they are dependent upon many factors including the type of surgery and the medical condition of the patient.
 Fortunately, adverse events are very rare.
-Your anesthesiologist takes precautions to prevent an accident from occurring just as you do when driving a car or crossing the street.
+Your clinicians take precautions to prevent an accident from occurring just as you do when driving a car or crossing the street.
 The specific risks of anesthesia vary with the particular procedure and the condition of the patient.
-You should ask your anesthesiologist about any risks that may be associated with your anesthesia.
+You should ask your clinician about any risks that may be associated with your anesthesia.

 Please Note: The information provided on this website does not take the place of consultation with one’s physician.
 The advice given does not establish a physician-patient relationship.